VersiumAnalytics/versium-modeling/README.md

 # About
-pyVersium is a Python library and set of command line tools for the creation of lead scoring pipelines.
+versium-modeling is a Python library and set of command line tools for the creation of lead scoring pipelines.
 The toolset simplifies the process of appending data across multiple APIs and then building lead scoring models that leverage both the original and appended data points.